Violent clashes break out in Dublin after knife attack that injured 3 children, one seriously

-LONDON (AP) — Violent clashes broke out in central Dublin on Thursday evening after a 5-year-old girl was seriously injured in a knife attack earlier in the day that also saw a woman and two other young children hospitalized.
+LONDON (AP) — Violent clashes broke out in central Dublin on Thursday evening, with vehicles torched and riot police attacked, after a 5-year-old girl was seriously injured in a knife attack earlier in the day that also saw a woman and two other young children hospitalized.

 Irish police said the girl was receiving emergency medical treatment in a Dublin hospital following the attack outside a school.
 Soon after that announcement, at least 100 people took to the streets, some armed with metal bars and covering their faces.

 Shop windows were routinely smashed and a Foot Locker store was looted.
-All transport in the city was suspended.
+All public transport in the city — trams and buses — was suspended and many firms have urged their staff to work from home on Friday.

 “We have a complete lunatic hooligan faction driven by far-right ideology, and also then this disruptive tendency engaged in serious violence," said Ireland's top police officer, Drew Harris.